 Everybody who’s been arrested and thrown in jail has some stories to tell about the whole experience.
 Why’d you end up in jail?
 How did the guards treat you?
 What was it like in jail?
 Tell us about the other inmates.
 Did going to jail affect your life?
 How?

 Click here to post a comment

 Did you make friends in jail?
 Are you trying to find an inmate you met while you were incarcerated?
-Say wassup here, just leave a message below.
+Say hello here, just leave a message below.

-Post a message to people locked up at Gogebic County Jail
+Post a message to people incarcerated at Gogebic County Jail

 Return To Main Menu